slateci/slate-catalog/incubator/osg-frontier-squid/README.md

 ### Persistent Volumes for Local Storage

 Persistent volume claims are being made using the nfs-provisioner.
 On our system we have setup the nfs-provisioner to dynamically allocate local storage by using a nodeAffinity and mounting it using hostpath.
-In order to comply to the dynamic provisioning, the deployment must share the same nodeAffinity.
-We use `storage=local` as the label on our nodes that provide local storage.
+In the future there are plans for a local-provisioner from kubernetes, but there is no release date for this yet.

 ### Pod Presets for HTTP Proxy Name Injection